AstralDynamics/orca/spec/screens/README.md

 ## Wireframes
 All graphics are provided in the form of wireframes.
 These graphics do not represent the intended style for the interfaces, but rather they help us understand which elements need to be present on each screen and give all parties an idea of how they _could_ be layed out.

-At the appropriate stage, Astral Dynamics will work with a graphic designer to turn these wireframes into branded, vector graphics.
-For each identified user interface, Astral Dynamics will also show the ways they would look on mobiles, tablets and desktop/laptop screens.
+At the appropriate stage, The Supplier will work with a graphic designer to turn these wireframes into branded, vector graphics.
+For each identified user interface, The Supplier will also show the ways they would look on mobiles, tablets and desktop/laptop screens.